ovotech/gitoops/docs/run.md

 GitOops uses a Personal Access Token (PAT) to ingest GitHub data.
 You will need the `read:org` and `repo` (`Full control of private repositories`) scopes.

 To get full coverage you should use an organization owner PAT.
-You can use an organization member PAT but you will get limited coverage.
+You can use an organization member PAT but you will get only partial coverage.

 ```
-$ cd cmd/
-$ ./gitoops github                              \
+$ gitoops github                              \
           -debug                              \
           -organization fakenews              \
           -neo4j-password $NEO4J_PASSWORD     \
           -neo4j-uri="neo4j://localhost:7687" \
           -token $GITHUB_TOKEN                \
           -ingestor default                   \
+          -ingestor secrets                   \
           -session helloworld
 ```

 Most parameters should be self-explanatory.

+Please check `gitoops github -h` for more information on the `-ingestor`.

-Note that the `session` is just a unique identifier for this run of the ingestor.
+The `session` is just a unique identifier for this run of the ingestor.
 You can use this to remove old nodes and relationships that are no longer relevant (by removing any nodes and relationships that don't have the latest session identifier from your database).

+#### Note on Rate Limits

+If you are targeting a large GitHub organization, you may encounter rate limits.
+If this happens you can use the `-ingestor` flags to limit the information you are ingesting at a time.

+The following ingestors need to run first and in this particular order:

+- Organizations
+- Teams
+- Users
+- Repos

+Order doesn't matter for other ingestors.

 ### Ingest CircleCI data